Skip to contents

 SE discovery using SpatialEcoTyper

 The SpatialEcoTyper function is designed to identify spatial ecotypes (SEs) from single-cell spatial transcriptomics data.
 The workflow begins by defining spatial neighborhoods (SNs) on a regular grid and constructing cell type–specific gene expression profiles (GEPs) for each SN.
-For each cell type, a similarity network is then generated based on these GEPs, where nodes represent SNs and edges denote their expression similarity.
-To integrate these networks across cell types, SpatialEcoTyper applies the Similarity Network Fusion (SNF) method, originally developed for multi-omics data integration (Wang et al., 2014).
+For each cell type, a similarity network is constructed, where nodes represent SNs and edges reflect transcriptional similarity.
+These cell type–specific networks are then integrated using Similarity Network Fusion (SNF), originally developed for multi-omics data integration (Wang et al., 2014).
 This yields a fused similarity network that captures shared spatial transcriptomic variation across cell types, enabling the identification of SEs through clustering.
+Before start, please check key arguments here.

 se_results <- SpatialEcoTyper(normdata, scmeta,